-Directors limit their other board memberships to a number which permits them, given their individual circumstances, to responsibly perform all of their Director duties, with no director serving on the boards of more than five publicly traded companies.
+Directors limit their other board memberships to a number which permits them, given their individual circumstances, to responsibly perform all of their Director duties, with no Director serving on the boards of more than five publicly traded companies.
 A Director who also serves as the CEO of a publicly traded company should not serve on more than three boards of publicly traded companies (including the company for which the Director is CEO).
 Current positions in excess of these limits may be maintained unless the Board Nominating and Governance Committee determines that doing so would impair the Director's service on the Corporation's Board.
 To avoid any potential conflict of interest, Directors will not accept a seat on any additional public company board without first notifying the Lead Director and the Chairman of the Board.
 The Board Nominating and Governance Committee reviews and concurs in the election of any employee Director to outside, for-profit board positions.

 Non-employee Directors may not stand for re-election after reaching age 72.
 Employee Directors may not serve as Directors once their employment with the Corporation ends.
 Mandatory retirement for employee Directors is age 65.

 A non-Employee Director shall submit to the Board Nominating and Governance Committee a letter offering to resign if his or her principal occupation or business association changes substantially during his or her tenure as a Director.
 The Board Nominating and Governance Committee will review and recommend to the Board the action, if any, to be taken with respect to the offer of resignation.

 The Board has four committees: Audit, Board Nominating and Governance, Management Compensation and Public Policy.
 Board committee members shall be appointed annually by the Board upon the recommendation from the Board Nominating and Governance Committee.
 All Committees are comprised solely of independent Directors and members of the Audit, Board Nominating and Governance and Management Compensation committees are independent Directors, as defined by the New York Stock Exchange.
 In addition, all Audit Committee members meet the requirement that they may not directly or indirectly receive any compensation from the Corporation other than their Directors' compensation.